zercx/odin-recipes/README.md

 # odin-recipes
-This is a test project of creating a simple webpage.
+This is a test project of creating a simple webpage conating simple recipes.